Aleks-dotcom/writeups/KillerQueen2021/Fufu/README.md

 Usually how we get libc addresses on heap is by using unsorted bins.
 The idea is to malloc a large enough chunk(>0x408) that when freed it ends up in the unsorted bin.
 At that point libc addresses are put in its fw and bk pointers.
 The problem we are facing is that when a big chunk like that is freed and there are no other chunks between it and the top chunk it will get consolidated and our plan won't work.

-So the way I deal with this is to malloc enough chunks so that their combined size is greater than 0x408 and then using the underflow change the first chunk's size to 0x408 and then free it. by doing that there will be at least one chunk between our fake chunk that I resized and the top chunk so it will not get consolidated.
+So the way I deal with this is to malloc enough chunks so that their combined size is greater than 0x408 and then using the underflow change the first chunk's size to 0x421 and then free it. by doing that there will be at least one chunk between our fake chunk that I resized and the top chunk so it will not get consolidated.

 ```
-create(0,0x60,0x20*b'A') <----- chunk A we will resize this one to 0x421
+create(0,0x60,0x20*b'A') <----- chunk A. We will resize this one to 0x421
-create(0,0x200,0x20*b'B') <---- chunk B this one we will use to perform the underflow
+create(0,0x200,0x20*b'B') <---- chunk B. This one we will use to perform the underflow

 create(0,0x70,0x70*b'C')
 reset(0)